 Debtors?
 How can be be indebted to someone from whom we've never received anything and with whom we have no contractual agreement whatsoever?
 To be sure, Bresee wasn't the first person to make a statement like that.
 To the church in Rome, Paul wrote: "I owe something to all men, from cultured Greek to ignorant savage" (Romans 1:14, Phillips)

-To understand how Bresee could feel indebted to people in terms of evangelizing them, think about Catherine Hyde's phrase "pay it forward."
-That's how she titled her book that promoted the idea we should repay good deeds not to the ones who did them but rather to other people.
+To understand how Bresee could feel indebted to other people in terms of evangelizing them, think about Catherine Hyde's phrase "pay it forward."
+That's how she titled her book that encouraged us to repay good deeds not to the ones who did them but rather to other people.
 By paying good deeds "forward" rather than "paying them back," we keep the good deeds moving forward.
 That certainly is an echo of Matthew 10:18, "Freely you have received; freely give."

-The relevance of "pay it forward" to statements by Bresee and Paul is clear.
-Paying it forward is exactly what God expects of us.
+The relevance of "pay it forward" to statements by Phineas Bresee and the Apostle Paul is clear.
+Isn't paying it forward exactly what God expects of us?
 We have received the Gospel.
-Biblically, that puts us under obligation to pass it on to everyone else in the world.
+Biblically, doesn't that put us under the obligation to pass it on to everyone else in the world.

 Bresee, a founding father of the Church of the Nazarene, did not say we were indebted to "our near-neighbors."
 He did not say "people like us."
 He said, "every man" (or in wording more common today, "every person").